-The building comprises of an old Presbyterian Church and adjoining Manse Building.
+This building renovated to a very high standard has an interesting history.
+The building comprises of a historical Presbyterian Church and adjoining Manse Building.

 Mr. Murdoch was a member of the Presbyterian congregation at the time and provided the plans free of charge.

 The foundation stone for the church was laid on the 6th September 1853 by Mr.William Todd (Builder) in the presence of Murdoch Campbell and the then Minister, Henry McManus.
 The commemorative plaque was found buried in the foundations during the redevelopment works and is now on display in the Forum.

 It appear from the records that a house was demolished to make space for the Church and the adjacent house retained and integrated into the church as living accommodation (Manse) for the serving minister.

 The Church was first opened on 27th August in 1854 by Dr. Morgan of Fisherwick Church, Belfast and he preached the first sermon to a packed Church.

 The cost of the Church and manse were slightly over £1,000.
 In 1857, Minister Henry McManus, declared the church and manse free from all the debt.